tashifkhan/QRCode-Generator/readme.md

    - Windows: Run `gui.exe`
    - macOS/Linux: Run `./gui`

-Upon launching the web interface you’ll see two options:
+Upon launching the web interface you'll see two options:

 - **URL/Text QR**: Enter a URL or text to generate a QR code.
 - **UPI QR**: Enter your UPI ID, display name, and optionally set an amount to generate a UPI payment QR code.